gravitylens/employees-app/README.md

 - **Username:** The value of `APP_USER` in your `.env` file (default: `admin`)
 - **Password:** The value of `APP_PASSWORD` in your `.env` file (default: `password`)

-After logging in, you will see a menu with links to view employees and departments.
+After logging in, you land on the Employees page.
+Use the navigation links at the top to view departments or log out.
-- On the Employees page, click an employee number to view their salary history.
+- Click an employee number to view their salary history.
 - On the Departments page, click a department number to view its manager and members.

 > **Note:** Your browser may warn about the self-signed certificate.
 You can safely proceed for development purposes.